 Tip 3: The best district for every game

 The Owls of Minerva is the most flexible and best secret society.
 In comparison, the Void Singers need you to go faith or culture kind of game.
 Vampires are suitable for early domination and super vampire castles for your capital.
-If you don’t know with what to go, Owls of Minerva is never a bad choice.
+If you don’t know to which secret society to go, Owls of Minerva is never a bad choice.
 You get envoys when going with trade routes.
 You will also get an additional economic policy slot early on, which could be massive.
 Later on, you’re going to be getting multiple spies.
 Owls of Minerva are a perfect secret society in any game.
-Unlike the other secret societies, which do have a connotation attached to it.
+Unlike the other secret societies, which have a connotation attached to them.
 You need to get great people to make use of Hermetic Order well.
-You need to get a large amount of faith to make use of the Void Singers, and for the Vampires, you’re going to need a lot of the high-yield tiles to get super vampire castles.
-Or you could use vampires to go to war all the time, which is not a bad idea either.
-The Owls of Minerva is good if you don’t have a secret society in mind.
+You need to get a lot of faith to use the Void Singers, and for the Vampires, you’ll need a lot of the high-yield tiles to get super vampire castles.
+Or you could always use vampires to go to war, which is not a bad idea either.
+The Owls of Minerva is good if you don’t have a secret society.

 Tip 5: Don’t research strategic resources

 You should not research strategic resources unless you have placed the districts already.
-Strategic resources make it so that you can’t place districts on the tile.
-If you place a district and then the strategic resource appears on that tile, you will automatically get that strategic resource, whether coal, iron, horses, etc. Strategic resources are generated before the game starts.
+Strategic resources make it so you can’t place districts on the tile.
+If you place a district and the strategic resource appears on that tile, you will automatically get that strategic resource, whether coal, iron, horses, etc. Strategic resources are generated before the game starts.
 The tip to you is if you’re not going for a domination victory.
 And you don’t need the strategic resources.
-Avoid researching it until you have all your districts placed out because you might have a plus six campus tile.
+Avoid researching it until all your districts are placed because you might have a plus six campus tile.

 Tip 6: Lock in districts

-This tip ties in with tip 5.
 Lock in district costs whenever you can.
 Whenever you’re going to place a district, put it immediately.
-You don’t have to build it, but the way this game works is, the more techs you research and the more districts you build, the more expensive districts get.
-If you’re lock in the costs and build something else the cost will stay the same.
+You don’t have to build it, but this game works because the more techs you research and the more districts you build, the more expensive districts get.
+If you lock in the costs and build something else, the cost will stay the same.
 Unlike you don’t place the district and build it later on.
-You put it in, you lock in the district costs, you don’t have to build it, you have to place the district, leave it, and then later when you come back, it will be like 1 or 2 turns compared to 9 or 10 turns it would have taken if you didn’t lock in the cost.
-Locking in district costs is very good, very powerful, very smart.
+You put it in.
+You lock in the district costs.
+You don’t have to build it.
+You have to place the district, leave it, and then later, when you come back, it will be like 1 or 2 turns compared to 9 or 10 turns it would have taken if you didn’t lock in the cost.
+Locking in district costs is very good, powerful, and smart.

 Tip 7 Advanced army is better than a bigger army

 In Civ 6, going for an early unit rush requires you to be technologically ahead of the enemy.
-If you’re going for a swordsman rush and the enemy AI has walls and swordsmen, you’re going to lose 10 out of 10 times without a doubt.
-The AI getting the plus four combat strength above makes it so that you will always be behind the AI when you’re on an even playing field.
+If you’re going for a swordsman rush and the enemy AI has walls and swordsmen, you’ll lose 10 out of 10 times.
+The AI getting the plus four combat strength above makes it so that you will always be behind the AI on an even playing field.
 You have two options:

 - You can go for a lot of ranged units, so you can attack without getting retaliated.

 If you’re good to go for war, go and beeline an advanced unit that you can build depending on nearby strategic resources.
-If you don’t have iron but have niter, you might want to go for musketmen instead of swordsmen.
+If you don’t have iron but have niter, you might want to go for musket men instead of swordsmen.
 Or, if you have oil nearby, you might want to go for an infantry rush.
-If you decide to go to war, always beeline later era units and get the advanced ones.
-If not, you’re not going to make it out of the fight too well.
-And again, two to three swordsmen are going to destroy an army of 10 to 15 warriors.
+If you decide to go to war, always beeline later-era units and get the advanced ones.
+If not, you’ll not make it out of the fight too well.
+And again, two to three swordsmen will destroy an army of 10 to 15 warriors.
 The combat strength difference is too big, considering the warriors will give experience to the swordsmen.
 From that experience, the swordsman will get promotions, extra combat strength which should make up for the enemy’s AI, plus four combat strength boost on DD difficulty.
 So again, a more advanced army is better than just having a bigger army.